schmokel/SocialDataScience/mogens.md

-Social Data Science
+mogens
 ================

-## Headline
+## lab#1

-[DETTE ER LINKET](mogens.md) This is an R Markdown format used for publishing markdown documents to GitHub.
+This is an R Markdown format used for publishing markdown documents to GitHub.
 When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.

 ## Including Code